Neutral / cushion / high arch

 The Reebok Print Run 3.0 was created to be true to size.
 It accommodates the general preferences of consumers when it comes to length.
 When it comes to width, the options are D – Medium for men and B – Medium for women.
 The foot-mapped sole unit and the stretchy upper work together to welcome the natural shape and movement capacity of the human foot.

-A ground-contact foam serves as the primary section of the Reebok Print Run 3.0’s outsole unit.
+A ground-contact foam serves as the primary section of this Reebok running shoe outsole unit.
 This material offers protection against surface abrasion.
 It is also responsible for delivering traction.
 Diamond-shaped nodes are present to heighten the grip over the ground.

 A foam rim has the job of steadying the platform and improving the capacity of the outer sole to resist abrasion.
 It also adds to the cushioning capability of the midsole.